JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 **Endpoint for alert and rules operations**: `/rules/graphql`

-An experimental [node.js client and CLI][1] can be found on [Github][1].
+An experimental [node.js client and CLI][1] can be found on Github.

 [1]: https://github.com/JupiterOne/jupiterone-client-nodejs

-## Querying Entities and Relationships
+## Entity and Relationship Queries

 **Endpoint:** `/graphql`

+### Fetching Vertices with J1QL

 This query will allow you to run J1QL queries for fetching data.
+The query requires three parameters:

+- `query`: A query string that describes what data to be returned
+- `variables`: A `JSON` list of values to be used as parameters for this query
+- `dryRun`: A boolean that determines if the query is a dry run or not.

 ```graphql
 query J1QL($query: String!, $variables: JSON, $dryRun: Boolean) {